Cyberbeni/node-red-contrib-cb-arp/README.md

 - mac : the MAC address of the device.
 - iface : the network interface of the device.

-It is possible to filter the results by MAC address :<br>
+It is possible to filter the results by IP address :<br>

-- in the node configuration, by providing MAC address (separated by commas if multiple).
+- in the node configuration, by providing IP address (separated by commas if multiple).
-- in the input **msg.payload.macs** message string, by providing MAC address (separated by commas if multiple).
+- in the input **msg.payload.ips** message string, by providing IP address (separated by commas if multiple).

 ### License